juhoinkinen/Annif-wiki/Backend:-YAKE.md

 ### Backend-specific parameters

+The `label_types` and `remove_parentheses` parameters are used for constructing the label index.
+Note that if these parameters are changed after the label index has been created, which occurs on the first `suggest` call for a project, the update does not change the index, but the project then needs to be reset by `annif clear <project>`.
+Resetting is needed also after vocabulary update.

-The parameters of the first two lines used in the backend in constructing the label index and matching keywords to it, the parameters in the following lines are passed to YAKE when extracting keywords (see [description](https://github.com/LIAAD/yake#usage-command-line)):
+The other parameters are passed to YAKE when extracting keywords; for their detailed description see the [article](https://github.com/LIAAD/yake#usage-command-line).

 Parameter |  Description
 -------- | --------------------------------------------------
 label_types | SKOS label types to use in matching.
 Values are given in a comma separated list of `prefLabel`, `altLabel`, and/or `hiddenLabel`.
-Defaults to `prefLabel, altLabel`. remove_parentheses | Whether to remove parts of labels inside parentheses (a specifier in a label, e.g. `(photography)` in `films (photography)`).
+Defaults to `prefLabel, altLabel`. remove_parentheses | Whether to remove parts of SKOS labels inside parentheses (a specifier for a label, e.g. `(photography)` in `films (photography)`).
 Value needs to be interpretable as a boolean, e.g. `True/False`.
-Defaults to `False`. max_ngram_size | 4, deduplication_threshold | 0.9 deduplication_algo | `levs` window_size | 1 num_keywords | 100 features | None
+Defaults to `False`. window_size | Distance (in number of tokens) considered when computing co-occurances of tokens.
+Defaults to 1. max_ngram_size | Maximum number of consequtive words to use in forming candidate keywords.
+Defaults to 4. deduplication_algo | Algorithm to measure the similarity of candidate keywords for deduplication: `levs`, `jaro` or `seqm`.
+Defaults to `levs`. deduplication_threshold | Threshold for the value of the similarity measure for deduplication.
+Defaults to 0.9. num_keywords | Limit for the number of keywords that YAKE extracts.
+Defaults to 100.

 ## Usage